Prairie Fires

 Flint Hills Prairie Fires

 The Flint Hills are one of the most fire prone ecosystems in the United States.
 Annually, prescribed fires and wildfires can burn hundreds of thousands of acres.
-The Burn Severity Portal prairie fire products document the annual occurrence and extent of larger prairie fires in the Flint Hills.
+The Burn Severity Portal prairie fire products document the annual occurrence and extent of larger prairie fires in the Flint Hills as defined by the U.S. Environmental Protection Agency’s Level III Ecoregions.

-The methods used to produce the prairie fires products from 2019 to present are different than Monitoring Trends in Burn Severity Program (MTBS) methods.
+The methods used to produce the prairie fires products for the years 2009 to the present are different than MTBS methods.
 These new methods are optimized to efficiently map and characterize the large number of fires that occur in this region on an annual basis.
-Prior to 2019, modified MTBS fire mapping methods were used.
-New mapping methods were developed, because of the unique frequency and extent of fire in this prairie biome.
-These fire products are now delivered through the Burn Severity Portal and are no longer included as part of the MTBS products unless a fire is identified in IRWIN, NFPORS or a legacy federal fire occurrence database.
-The provided data products will vary slightly based on the mapping methodology applied at the time of fire occurrence (pre-2019 or 2019 and later).
+Prior to this change, modified MTBS fire mapping methods were used.
+New mapping methods were developed, to address the unique frequency and extent of fire in this prairie biome.
+Fire products are now delivered through the Burn Severity Portal and are no longer included as part of the MTBS products unless a fire is identified in IRWIN, NFPORS or a legacy federal fire occurrence database.
+Completeness of Prairie Fire products may vary slightly based on the availability of suitable imagery in the weeks immediately after fire occurrence.

 Timeline